skogge/CASViewPager/README.md

 CASViewPager
 ============

-iOS component, which mimiks Android's viewpager along with viewpagerindicator
+iOS component, which mimics Android's viewpager and viewpagerindicator